socialmoth/immutable/README.md

 int main()
 {
-    // you _must_ use the user-defined literal to avoid memory allocation using namespace immutable::literals;
+    // you _must_ use the user-defined literal to avoid memory allocation using namespace ist::literals;
-    // no memory allocated by immutable::string here const auto s = "hello"_is;
+    // no memory allocated by ist::string here const auto s = "hello"_is;
     std::cout << s << '\n;
 }